Deaths of 3 women in early heat wave raise questions, fears

 The Cook County Medical Examiner's office has yet to determine the causes of death for the three women whose bodies were found in the James Sneider Apartments on May 14.
 But the victims' families have already filed or plan to file wrongful death lawsuits against the companies that own and manage the buildings.

 Part of the problem, experts say, is that communities nationwide are still learning how deadly heat can be.
-In Chicago, it took the sight of refrigerated trucks being filled with dead bodies after the 1995 heat wave to drive home the message that the city was woefully unprepared for a silent and invisible disaster that took more than twice as many lives as the Great Chicago Fire of 1871.
+It took the sight of refrigerated trucks being filled with dead bodies after Chicago's 1995 heat wave to drive home the message that the city was woefully unprepared for a silent and invisible disaster that took more than twice as many lives as the Great Chicago Fire of 1871.

-That realization led to a system in which city workers start calling the elderly and frail, and turn city buildings into 24-hour cooling centers when temperatures become oppressive.
+That realization led to a system in which city workers call elderly and frail people and turn city buildings into 24-hour cooling centers when temperatures become oppressive.

 What happened this month is a reminder that the safeguards in place to make sure people don't freeze to death because they have not paid their heating bills often do not exist to prevent people from overheating in their homes.